nlpyang/geval/README.md

 Prompts used to evaluate SummEval are in prompts/summeval

-G-eval results on SummEval are in results/summeval
+G-eval results on SummEval are in results